JackBogart/battleship/README.md

   - Finalize planning modal
     - Add a title + info on placement
   - Feedback for users hovering over tiles they can attack?
-- Improve AI
-  - Can add all adjacent cells to a queue when an attack is a hit
 - Clean up the README to show off the project

 ### Known Bugs